TWUOnline/FAR-Centres/README.md

 ### Graduate Certificate in Adult Learning: Coaching and Facilitation

-The proposed 15 semester hour _Graduate Certificate in Adult Education: Coaching and Facilitation_ offered by TWU Extension is specifically designed for the growing demand for online or hybrid learning professionals.
+The proposed 15 semester hour _Graduate Certificate in Adult Learning: Coaching and Facilitation_ offered by TWU Extension is specifically designed for the growing demand for online or hybrid learning professionals.
 This certification will enable learners to seek employment in the following areas:

 * online learning facilitation,
 * facilitation and coaching of international learners,